Television shows aren’t just for entertainment. They teach English too.

 What the above excerpt from George Bernard Shaw’s play “Pygmalion” means is that English, as it is spoken, varies widely from region to region, or even just 100m down the street!
 Luckily for the international student, The Office comes in two versions: The original British and the American adaptation.

 This series is particularly good when it comes to understanding how English comes into play when applied to British versus American humour.
-The UK version is also great to pick up the how words sound when using different regional accents.
+The UK version is also great to pick up how words sound when using different regional accents.

 3. Cartoons

 Many non-native speakers start with these, even if they’re already full-grown adults.
-It shouldn’t be beneath you to watch Spongebob Squarepants in the name of sharpening your English skills.
-South Park is another favourite for many – there are MANY seasons, the plots are hilarious and many say swearing in a foreign language is one of the most effective ways to learn a foreign language.
+It shouldn’t be beneath you to watch SpongeBob SquarePants in the name of sharpening your English skills.
+South Park is another favourite for many – there are MANY seasons, the plots are hilarious, and many say swearing in a foreign language is one of the most effective ways to learn a foreign language.

 No matter how dirty or horrible it sounds, swear words still make up an essential part of language and culture.
 The copious amount of “f*ck” in the series may be off-putting, but what better way to know someone is cursing at you and to signal that you need to start running in the opposite direction to stay out of trouble?!

-5. Sex and the City
+4. Sex and the City